 Let’s start with the big story of the week.
 If you haven’t had a chance to see the study that discusses why dental patients don’t necessarily need to visit the dentist every six months, make sure you check that out as well as the thoughts from Dr. David Rice on it.

 Go ahead and click.
 Both links open in new windows so you won’t lose your spot here.
 I’ll be waiting when you get back.

 They will have questions.
-Will you have not only the right answer, but the same answer as well?
-What I mean is, will your answer match the answer that every dental professional in your practice would give if that same patient asked him or her that same question?
+Will you have not only the right answer but the same answer as well?
+What I mean is, will your answer match the answer that every dental professional in your practice would give if that same patient asked him or her the same question?

 It’s important to think about this and ensure you all know the facts and know how to respond so mixed messages aren’t sent to the patient.
 And, you know this as well as I do, the same question is often asked more than once in the dental practice to different people.
 Different people often give different answers, and that can lead to confusion or the feeling that people in the practice don’t have each other’s backs.